earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 }
 ~~~

-I build this file with `tsc` into `built/app.js` and then I wrap it up into a docker container, for deployment to AWS Lambda.
+I build this file with `tsc` into `built/app.js`, and then I wrap it up into a docker container for deployment to AWS Lambda.

 ~~~{.dockerfile caption="dockefile"}
 FROM public.ecr.aws/lambda/nodejs:12